olgadk7/olgadk7.github.io/about.md

 Working as a data analyst for a decentralized stablecoin protocol trained me in the figure-it-out-as-you-build mentality of startups in an emerging tech sector.
 However, the blow-ups and crashes of 2022, as well as regulatory uncertainty was too much for me.

 In February 2023 I participated in a hackathon that immersed me in the new and exciting developments of the Large Language Models that are propelling the new wave of AI progress.
-I was astonished how much of the previous workflows were simplified and am currently taking advantage of these to build things I could barely imagine previously, like automating knowledge bases and building agents.
+I was astonished how much of the previous workflows were simplified and am currently taking advantage of these to build things I could barely imagine previously, such as tools to query siloed and scattered knowledge bases.

 I think the common thread that guides me is the desire to free up and empower the human potential that’s often locked in an unevenly distributed access to tools and information.
 I love connecting with similar-minded people, so reach out if you’re interested!